gradliss/changelog-gradle-plugin/README.md

 ./gradlew install
 ```

-Now it is installed too your maven repo.
+Now it is installed to your maven repo.
 To use this plugin you have to use this snippet.

 ```